Disappearing Message Apps: D.C. Mayor Acknowledges Using WhatsApp and Maryland Governor Seems to Be Doing State Business on Wickr

 To the by-now-familiar story of records access problems, a former 38-year Maryland state archivist told Thompson, “To in any way try to eliminate communications that are part of the way in which government functions, or dysfunctions, is extraordinarily bad policy.”
 Maryland legislators may want to freshen their state records laws to assure all the governor’s records are preserved and accessible.

-Hogan later denied again that any messages he has sent on Wickr were official business and labeled “misleading” the Washington Post reporting discussed in the blog post below.
+Hogan later denied again that any messages he has sent on Wickr were official business and labeled “misleading” the Washington Post reporting.
 The governor characterized the Wickr messages as “casual conversations or chats with people inside and outside the government about things that are happening in the paper” – in contrast to official materials where “we preserve them all the time” and “will continue to be as transparent as we possibly can.”

 Hogan spoke January 2 with “State of the Union” co-anchor Dana Bash on CNN.
 As reported in The Hill, when asked by Bash if he “could guarantee that nothing official should have been archived in messages using the end-to-end encryption app Wickr,” Hogan affirmed “yes.”